danielrosehill/danielrosehill/README.md

 ## 👋 Welcome!

-Welcome to my GitHub portfolio!
+Welcome to my GitHub page!
 I'm a tech communications professional with a deep interest in AI workflows & LLMs, working to drive positive change through technology.

 ## 🚀 Current Focus

-I'm currently working in the nonprofit sector (impact investing), where I combine creative and technical approaches to data visualization to better communicate our industry's mission.
+I combine creative and technical approaches to data visualization, focusing on innovative ways to communicate complex information effectively.

 ## 💡 Key Interests